fumblystuff/fumbly-diddle-static/src/index.md

   order: 1
 ---

-We're software developers building utilities and productivity applications for mobile devices and desktop computers.
+We are software developers building utilities and productivity applications for mobile devices and desktop computers.